 - The mountain group itself looks incredibly attractive.

-- This is a part of Dolomites mountains which is one of the most beautiful areas in the Alps.
+- This is a part of the Dolomites, which is one of the most beautiful areas in the Alps.

 So when you combine all these reasons, you can imagine that this is not a place to go if you want to enjoy mountains in solitude.